0xPolygonHermez/zkevm-node/docs/ci/actions.md

 the [dependencies package].

 Currently we are checking [three types of custom dependencies]:
-* External docker images used in the [docker compose file], `hermeznetwork/geth-zkevm-contracts` and `hermeznetwork/zkevm-mock-prover`.
+* External docker images used in the [docker compose file].
 For each image the code compares the digest existing in the docker compose file with the digest returned by docker hub API, if they differ it includes the new one in the docker compose file.
 * Protocol buffer files from [comms protocol repo]: after checking the files for changes the client/server golang code is generated from them.
 * Test vectors from the [test vectors repo].